cobaltians/Cobaltians-CLI/README.md

 ## Create project from the command line

-Choose an app name and a base template
+3) Create your app from a sample

-    cobaltians create MyApp HelloWorld
+Choose a name and a base sample to create your first app :

-or
+    cobaltians create myApp HelloWorld

-    cobaltians create MyApp Catalog
+This will create a "myApp" folder and ask if you want to create the corresponding iOS and Android projects.

-This will create a MyApp directory and asks if you want to build the corresponding Android and iOS projects inside.
+Available samples are for example "HelloWorld" or "Catalog".
+Read more about them [here](https://github.com/cobaltians/cobalt/wiki/Samples-list).

 You can open your projects with XCode for iOS and Android Studio for Android.